'Jeopardy! Tournament of Champions' has the makings of being the greatest yet

 These three contestants are considered Jeopardy! "super champions" (a title given to contestants who exceed 10 consecutive wins), with each of them having had one of the top five longest streaks of consecutive wins in regular season play.

-Amy Schneider — 41 consecutive wins (2nd longest steak)
+Amy Schneider — 41 consecutive wins (2nd longest streak)

 In terms of breaking records, Schneider might be the most formidable contender in this year's tournament.
 She holds the second longest streak of consecutive wins in the show's history, is the highest winning female contestant, and is the first openly transgender contestant to qualify for the tournament of champions.

-Matt Amodio — 38 consecutive wins (3rd longest steak)
+Matt Amodio — 38 consecutive wins (3rd longest streak)

 Although Amodio does not have the longest running streak amongst TOC contestants, his track record shows that he was more dominant than Schneider on a per-game basis.
 Amodio's cumulative winnings on Jeopardy! exceed Schneider's by more than $100,000, despite having three fewer wins overall.

-Mattea Roach — 23 consecutive wins (5th longest steak)
+Mattea Roach — 23 consecutive wins (5th longest streak)

 At just 24 years old, Roach is the youngest super champion competing.
 But that is certainly no reason to discount them — just like Amodio and Schneider, Roach boasts over 90% correct response accuracy.